waynodiablo/Oystercard/pills/sinatra_1.md

 ## Sinatra Installation

+***Note, we recommend working through this pill with a pair partner.
+Please take turns on the keyboard as the driver as described in the [pairing pill](pills/pairing.md) :pill:.***

-As it was mentioned above, Sinatra is just a Ruby gem, so you'll need to install it as usual.
+As was mentioned above, Sinatra is just a Ruby gem, so you'll need to install it as usual.

 `$ gem install sinatra`